BrianMitchL/brianm.me/src/about.md

 Brian Mitchell is a Senior Frontend Software Engineer at Level2.
 In Brian's spare time, he enjoys cycling, watching science-fiction, listening to music, and drinking coffee.

-_A more formal résumé can be found on [GitHub](https://github.com/BrianMitchL/resume/raw/main/resume.pdf)._
+_If you're looking for a more formal résumé, download the [PDF](https://github.com/BrianMitchL/resume/raw/main/resume.pdf)._

 ## Tools, Frameworks, and Languages